 - Consuming Echinacea improves immunity and reduces the chances of catching the common cold by 58 percent.

 - Taking Echinacea can cut the duration of a cold by nearly a day and a half.

-Still, the best results for echinacea when it comes to the immune system was on recurring infections.
-(9) While research proves the flower is an effective cold deterrent, its real power comes once cold symptoms appear.
-(10)
+Moreover, new research published in the medical journal Hindawi suggests that echinacea can stop viral colds, too.
+Still, when it comes to the immune system, the best results for using echinacea is how it works on recurring infections.
+(7) While research proves the flower is an effective cold deterrent, its real power comes once cold symptoms appear.
+(8)

 2. Fights Infection

 Echinacea is also a perfect cure for a slew of infections.
 According to the National Institutes of Health (NIH), taking echinacea and rubbing a medicinal cream on the skin can reduce the rate of reoccurring vaginal infections by 16 percent, as opposed to taking the medicine by itself.
 It is also known to help with:

 - Urinary tract infections